ruby-processing/propane/_posts/2015-11-21-getting_started.md

 Why was ruby-processing not updated to use processing3.0+?
 The [major changes][changes] between processing-2.2.1 and processing-3.0 are not backward compatible.
 Furthermore since propane was designed to use jruby-9.0.0.0+ from the outset, it makes use of the more literate ruby-2.3 syntax (although the original ruby-processing will run with jruby-9.1.13.0, the examples and the ruby-processing library are all based on ruby-1.9.3 syntax).

+### Java

+You can use either Oracle or openjdk, but it must be jdk8, as there are unresolved issues with both JRuby and processing with jdk9.

 ### JRuby

 Unlike `JRubyArt` and `ruby-processing` it is not practical to run `propane` sketches without doing a system install of jruby.
 It is highly recommended that you create a symbolic link to `/usr/bin/jruby`, this is the easiest way to ensure that `jruby` is on you `PATH` and you can then make sketches executable with `#!/usr/bin/env jruby` (and `chmod +x`).
 Further you will be able to run sketches from `atom` using the `script` plugin (without needing to start `atom` from the command-line to pick up environmental variables).